-Select File > Info (this is the first option on top).
+Select File > Info.

 Click on the Set Password button and follow the instructions on the screen.

 ATLAS.ti Scientific Software GmbH does not save your passwords.
 We cannot access, read or recover your password.
 If you cannot remember your password, you can no longer access your project!